renovatebot/renovate/docs/usage/getting-started/use-cases.md

 You may want to limit the times when Renovate is allowed to raise updates.
 This reduces "noise" during your working hours, and reduces the chance of CI contention.
-You can tell Renovate to "not bother you" during times when you're using the CI resources, or want to focus on your work.
+You can tell Renovate to "not bother you" during times when you are using the CI resources, or want to focus on your work.

 You can set the time ranges during which Renovate creates updates in the `schedule` field.